 Dehydration leads to increases in uric acid levels and hinders your kidneys’ ability to flush it out.
 Studies have demonstrated the connection between lower hydration and higher uric acid levels, so make sure you’re drinking water consistently, throughout the day.

 If you’re making dietary changes to prevent gout or manage the frequency of flare-ups, keep an eye on your protein intake.
 Reducing or cutting out meat will leave a protein gap.

-Your Super’s protein power is organic, non-GMO, gluten free, vegan, soy-free, with no additives.
+CLICK TO CHECK PRICE: Truvani is organic, non-GMO, gluten-free, dairy-free, soy-free, with no additives.

 Whether you’re at higher risk of developing gout because of family medical history and want to prevent it, or have been diagnosed and want to better manage and prevent attacks, your diet is one of the best places to start.

 To control your symptoms, you must understand the foods to avoid with gout.
 As you start thinking about which foods are high in purines and how to adjust your diet, remember that these kinds of big changes are best made one step at a time.
 Start by cutting out one type of food from the list.
 Once you’re comfortable with that adjustment, eliminate one more.